 How much foreign income is tax free in Canada?

 Residents.
 Individuals resident in Canada are subject to Canadian income tax on their worldwide income, regardless of where it is earned or where it is received, and they are eligible for a potential credit or deduction for foreign taxes paid on income derived from foreign sources.
+No foreign income is tax-free in Canada.

 "These articles provide information of a general nature only.
 It is only current at the posting date.
 It is not updated and it may no longer be current.
 It does not provide legal advice nor can it or should it be relied upon.
 All tax situations are specific to their facts and will differ from the situations in the articles.
 If you have specific legal questions you should consult a lawyer."